 “MCG or Interqual?
 It’s not working,” said Brian.

-This made him eager to learn more about the XSOLIS CORTEX platform already in use at Kingman, which he was previously unfamiliar with.
+This made him eager to learn more about the Xsolis CORTEX platform, now known as Dragonly, already in use at Kingman, which he was previously unfamiliar with.
 The more he learned, the more hopeful he became about improvements that could be made, just by fully using all of the functionality XSOLIS already brought to the table.

 These sorts of quick but sustained wins resulted in CORTEX becoming their primary utilization review system.

 User-friendly, one-stop-shop that aces the competition with reporting

 Brian describes Xsolis’ reporting as “crucial,” because their EMR was limited in its reporting capabilities.

 “Having that (reporting) piece was the very first benefit that I felt personally, and that has been directly related to benefits to the hospital as well,” Brian said.

 Observation length of stay (OBS LOS) was something senior leadership was laser-focused on at the time, for example.
 And according to Brian, they were able to leverage Xsolis reporting to trend much lower than the geographic norm.
 Their extended OBS rate (for stays over 48 hours), as another example, has decreased by 26%.

 Brian meets regularly with Xsolis account managers to drive improvements across many other areas, and Kingman has also added more services to include Xsolis’ award-winning Physician Advisory Services and Denials Management.
 For example, they were able to successfully overturn denials with over $100K recovered in just the first 90 days of Kingman’s engagement with Xsolis’ Denials Management team.

 “Xsolis has been so user-friendly for my team, it has everything they need,” said Brian.
 “It’s a one-stop-shop, so they can do more reviews in less time and be confident they’re putting patients in the right status.”